Strategic Exploration for Innovation: The Strategic Problem

 Second, all Markov perfect equilibria are inefficient.
 Along the efficient exploration path, the benefit of exploration tends to \(1/N\) of its opportunity cost as the gap \(A_t\) approaches the efficient stopping threshold.
 A self-interested player thus has an incentive to deviate to exploitation whenever the benefit of exploration drops below its full opportunity cost.

 Note also that in any MPE, the set of states at which the intensity of exploration is positive must be an interval \([0,\bar{a})\) with \(a^*_1 \leq \bar{a}\leq a^*_N\).
-The bounds on the stopping threshold follow directly from the bounds on the average payoffs and imply that the long-run outcomes in any MPE cannot outperform the cooperative solution. \begin{corollary} In any Markov perfect equilibrium with stopping threshold \(\bar{a}\), at any state \((a,s)\) we have \(\bar{s}(\bar{a})\leq \bar{s}(a^*_N)\) almost surely, and \(q(\bar{a}) \leq q(a^*_N)\). \end{corollary}
+The bounds on the stopping threshold follow directly from the bounds on the average payoffs and imply that the technologies emerging in the long run in any MPE cannot outperform the cooperative solution.

 Moreover, the intensity of exploration must be bounded away from zero on any compact subset of \([0,\bar{a})\).
 If this were not the case, there would exist some gap \(a < \bar{a}\) such that the process \(\{W(X_t)\}_{t > 0}\) starting from \(w_0 = s_0-a\) would never reach the best-known quality \(s_0\) because of diminishing intensity, and therefore allocating a positive fraction of the resource to exploration at gap \(a\) is clearly not optimal for any player.